dask/dask/docs/source/protocol.rst

    {'data': <Serialize: [ 1.
 1. 1.
 1. 1.]>}

 The first message we pass normally with msgpack.
-The second we pass in multiple parts, one part for each serialized piece of data (see `:doc: serialization
+The second we pass in multiple parts, one part for each serialized piece of data (see :doc:`serialization
-<serialize.rst>`) and one header including types, compression, etc. used for each
+<serialization>`) and one header including types, compression, etc. used for each
 value::

    {'keys': ['data'],